apache/echarts-doc/en/option/series/treemap.md

 + the configuration of `label` is moved outside the `itemStyle.normal/itemStyle.emphasis`, which is in the same level with `itemStyle`.

-+ `itemStyle.normal.childBorderWidth`、`itemStyle.normal.childBorderColor` are not avaliable anymore（because this configuration can only define 2 levels of treemap）.[series-treemap.levels](~series-treemap.levels) is used uniformly to define all levels.
++ `itemStyle.normal.childBorderWidth`、`itemStyle.normal.childBorderColor` are not avaliable anymore (because this configuration can only define 2 levels of treemap).[series-treemap.levels](~series-treemap.levels) is used uniformly to define all levels.

 <br>
 <br>